 Empower actors to enter the profession as practitioners with the confidence and knowledge to create their own work.

-Conservatory members study five days per week over the course of two consecutive month periods (September through May).
+Conservatory members study five days per week over the course of two consecutive eight month periods (September through May).

 Classes meet Monday through Friday.
 Classes typically start between 9 or 10am and end by 2 or 3pm.
 Additionally, all Conservatory members have Acting Lab from 6:30-10:00pm on Wednesday evenings.
 Actors train between 22 and 24 hours per week.
 Outside rehearsal and preparation is required to supplement class work.